Annual Individual Income Tax Return (DIVA): Refunds for Children and Education Expenses (Rules, Beneficiaries, Exceptions)

 DIVA must be filed by those whose total annual income exceeds 1.2 million lek, those with more than one employer, and those whose non-wage income during the year exceeds 50,000 lek.
 So, if you only had one job and your annual gross salary is ≤ 1.2 million lek, you are not legally required to file – but: If you have children and want to claim the tax refund for them, you have the right to file voluntarily to obtain that relief.
 The law doesn't prevent you from filing the DIVA even if your income is below the threshold, if you have a reason to do so (e.g., you're claiming the child and school deductions).
 In fact, the tax administration encourages anyone earning over 100,000 lek a month, or who has more than one source of income, to file in order to be in compliance and to benefit from deductions.

-Simply by declaring it on the DIVA.
-The employer cannot know your family benefits during the year (unless you have completed the personal status declaration with him).
-On the annual declaration, you will indicate the number of children in your care and the amount of educational expenses.
-If you meet the legal requirements (child under 18, you are the higher-earning parent, etc.), the tax system will automatically calculate the deduction for each child (48,000 lek) and the expenses (up to 100,000 lek).
+Simply by declaring on DIVA.
+The employer cannot know your family benefits during the year (unless you have submitted the personal status declaration to him).
+In the annual declaration, you will indicate the number of children in your charge and the amount of educational expenses.
+If you meet the legal requirements (child If you are under 18, the higher-earning parent, etc.), the tax system will automatically calculate the deduction for each child (48,000 lek) and expenses (up to 100,000 lek).
 This will reduce the taxable base on which your annual tax is calculated.
 As a result, it turns out that you have paid somewhat more tax during the year.
 The difference between the tax paid and the final tax is refunded to you.
-So, you don't need to take any special action during the year—just don't forget to declare these deductions at the end.
+So, no special action is needed during the year—just don't forget to declare these deductions at the end.

 For the children themselves (48,000 lekë each), you don't need any financial documents – a family certificate proving they are your dependents is sufficient (the administration easily verifies this in the civil registry).
 For educational expenses (100,000 lekë), you must keep the invoices or payment receipts you've incurred: e.g., the private school invoice, payment receipts for extracurricular courses, invoices for books and teaching materials, etc. When you file the declaration, you won't upload those invoices, but you must keep them safe.
 The tax authorities have the right to request them for audit up to several years later.
 So, if you claim the deduction, make sure the expense is documented and lawful.